 Rancho Palos Verdes, Shoplifting at Ralph's, Case Dismissed

-Store employees yelled out to our client and his acquaintance, who both jumped into a waiting car and sped away.
-The Ralph’s employees recorded the license plate and the Lomita Sheriff’s Department arrested our client about two hours later that night at a park.
+Store employees yelled out to our client and his friends, who both jumped into a waiting car and sped away.
+The Ralph’s employees recorded the license plate and the Lomita Sheriff’s Department arrested our client about two hours later that night at Rocketship Park, apparently after neighbors near there complained of the noise being created there and reporting the license plate number of the suspect’s car, which linked them to the Ralph’s in Rancho Palos Verdes and the Lomita Sheriffs were summoned..

 Mr. Hill also wrote several letters to the District Attorney’s office in Torrance about the case and its problems of proof.